cybersokari/spingboot-gcp/README.md

 ![coverage][coverage_badge]
 ## Before diving in 🙌

-- Have a look into our [Contributing Guide](./.github/CONTRIBUTING.md)
 - Our recommend IDE for this project is IntelliJ, but you can use any IDE that supports Springboot
-- Request access to the `Firebase Developer Console` and `MongoDB Atlas console`
+- Request access to the `Google Cloud Developer Console` and `MongoDB Atlas console`
 - Install the latest stable version of [Maven](https://maven.apache.org/docs/history.html).
 This will be your main version across your machine.

 ## Getting Started 🚀